GundamD/buzzebees_sdk_doc_poc/docs/readme/RequestHelpUseCase_GUIDE.md

 ## Summary

-The RequestHelpUseCase provides help and support functionality within the Buzzebees SDK.
-It offers eight methods for managing help requests:
+The RequestHelpUseCase provides comprehensive help forum functionality within the Buzzebees SDK.
+It enables users to create help requests, browse help listings, engage with community content through comments and likes, and manage forum interactions.
+The UseCase supports image attachments and pagination for efficient data loading.

-- **getHelpCode**: Generate request codes for creating help requests
-- **getHelpList**: Retrieve paginated lists of help requests
-- **getHelpDetail**: Get detailed information for specific help requests
-- **postHelp**: Create new help requests with optional image attachments
-- **getCommentList**: Retrieve paginated comments for help requests
-- **postComment**: Add comments to help requests with optional image attachments
-- **linkCampaign**: Like help requests or comments
-- **unLikeCampaign**: Unlike help requests or comments

-Each method supports both suspend and callback patterns with comprehensive error handling.